TanjaKec/repro_research/content/_index.en.md

 > Art by [Allison Horst](https://github.com/allisonhorst/stats-illustrations/blob/master/rstats-artwork/rmarkdown_wizards.png)
 >
-> **Reproducible Research** (**RR**) is the practice of distributing the research publication together with data and software source code required to reproduce the outcomes discussed in the study.
-As such the research becomes alive as whole reproducible research package describes not just the research and its results, but provides a complete laboratory in which the research can be reproduced, validated and extended.
+> **Reproducible Research** (**RR**) is the practice of distributing the publication of research together with data and software source code required to reproduce the outcomes discussed in the study.
+As such the research becomes alive as a whole reproducible research package describes not just the research and its results, but provides a complete laboratory in which the research can be reproduced, validated and extended.

 ![Red variant](/images/ML.jpg?width=40pc)